Hueytown District 2 councilor challenged after 16 years in office

 “I am talking about ideas and growth.
 I am not just talking about things I’ve voted yes on or numbers in a budget.
 You know, there’s a lot more to it than that.
 We have got to grow as a city and that is going to take new ideas and perspectives,” Watkins says.

-All three candidates tell CBS 42 they have called Hueytown home for generations, and that they want the best for their city.
+All three candidates told CBS 42 they have called Hueytown home for generations, and that they want the best for their city.

 Latest Posts